George Simons | November 10, 2023

 Summary: Delaware's statute of limitations on debt is three years for debts related to credit cards, medical, auto loans, student loans, and mortgages; for debts related to promissory notes, the statute of limitations is six years.
 Respond to your Delaware debt lawsuit and bring up the expired statute of limitations to increase your chances of winning the case.

-Consumer reports suggest that more than one in every three Delawareans has a consumer debt in its collection stages.
+Consumer reports suggest that the average Delawarean has more than $5,000 in credit card debt.
 If you fall into this category and you're facing a collection lawsuit, read on for more details.

 Unfortunately, many debtors often think that a lawsuit is a dead end and that there's no chance to overturn such a situation in their favor successfully.
 But that's because they aren't aware of the debt collection laws in the state and how they apply.

 We've summarized all you need to know about the statute of limitations on debts in Delaware and how they come in handy for debtors facing a collection complaint.

 Statutes of limitations on debts differ from one state to another and may also be applied differently depending on the type of debt or contract from which the debt arises.
 The statute of limitations is the period that allows a creditor or a debt collector to sue a debtor for overdue debts.
 If the period elapses, the creditor can't file a collection lawsuit, although the debtor remains liable for the debt.